denoland/docs/runtime/getting_started/command_line_interface.md

 ### Integrity flags (lock files)

-Affect commands which can download resources to the cache: `deno cache`, `deno run`, `deno test`, `deno doc`, and `deno compile`.
+Affect commands which can download resources to the cache: `deno install`, `deno run`, `deno test`, `deno doc`, and `deno compile`.

 ```sh